 These things will not give you more time to ask for an appeal or hearing, so you will need to do them right away.

 In the middle of treatment?
-If you have been getting this service and we stopped providing it, you can ask us to continue it.
+If you have been getting this service and we stopped providing it, you, your provider or your authorized representative, with your written permission, can ask us to continue it.

 You need to ask for this within 10 days of the date of this letter or by the date this decision is effective, whichever is later.
 You can ask by phone, letter, or fax.